uzh-dqbm-cmi/lab-website/content/authors/kursat/_index.md

 # Organizations/Affiliations
 organizations:
-- name:University of Uppsala & University of Zurich
+- name: University of Uppsala & University of Zurich
   url: ""

 # Short bio (displayed in user profile at end of posts)